tikatuwq/tikatuwq/README.md

 ## 🆕 News

+### 🆕 What's new in v0.8.1

+- Internal adjustments to ensure full compliance with CRAN policies regarding file system access.
+- Examples and documentation now rely exclusively on the internal dataset `wq_demo`, removing any dependency on external or local files.
+- The `render_report()` function now writes output **only to temporary directories** (`tempdir()`) or to directories explicitly provided by the user.
+- Examples, tests, and documentation were reviewed to guarantee safe execution in restricted environments (e.g., CRAN check systems).
+- No API changes and no functional impact for users.

+✔️ `R CMD check --as-cran`: **0 errors | 0 warnings | 0 notes**
+✔️ Compatible with CRAN, Windows, Linux, and macOS

 ### 🆕 What's new in v0.8.0

 - The `wq_demo` example dataset is now a subset of real data (INEMA, Rio Buranhem, Porto Seguro-BA, 2021–2024), with 20 rows and 14 columns (including `rio`, `lat`, `lon`).